-- I. Currently enrolled students and transfer students - A. Demonstrate financial need - B. Maintain a 3.0 Grade Point Average (GPA) or higher - C. Exhibit individual behavior that is not in conflict with College policies - II.
-Accepted for enrollment - A. Demonstrate financial need - B. Top one third of admissions exam scores of accepted students - C. Exhibit individual behavior that is not in conflict with College policies
+- I. Currently enrolled students and transfer students - A. Maintain a 3.0 Grade Point Average (GPA) or higher - B. Exhibit individual behavior that is not in conflict with College policies - II.
+Accepted for enrollment - A. Top tier of evaluated admissions applications and supporting documentation - B. Exhibit individual behavior that is not in conflict with College policies